wimols/wimols.github.io/_posts/2000-09-05-life-part-five.md

 # Second option: Travel at 98% of the speed of light.

-Some scientists believe that sooner or later humanity will be able to build a "<span style="color: blue;">relativistic spaceship</span>."
+Some scientists believe that sooner or later humanity will be able to build a "<span style="color: red;">relativistic spaceship</span>."
 Einstein discovered that as objects accelerate in space, the speed at which time passes for them slows down.
 That effect is negligible in, for example, the aircraft we have today, but for spacecraft that fly at 98% of the speed of light, it is particularly strong.
 The cern particle accelerator in Switzerland has already shown measurable time lag.
 In this device, elementary charged particles are brought to high energy levels by accelerating them to speeds near the speed of light.
 This acceleration is done using strong electric fields.
 So for those elementary particles it seems to work, but what about humans?

 Such a spacecraft would have to fly about one billion kilometers per hour, which corresponds to 98% of the speed of light.
 It is estimated that it would take six years to reach that speed in a spaceship.
 Six miserable years when we will be exposed to enormous G-forces.
 Fighter pilots sometimes lose consciousness at large G-forces after only two minutes.